 How Long Does the Entire Process Take?

 From initial contact to the final estimate, the process of receiving a final print cost typically takes around 45 to 60 days.
-This timespan takes into account the 30 days needed accurately gather information from the DCA.
+This timespan takes into account the 30 days needed to accurately gather information from the DCA.
 Then, the managed print team will need about 2-4 weeks to devise the right pricing and print strategy moving forward.

 By trusting an experienced team that's well-versed in the intricacies of a managed print environment, you can count on receiving a comprehensive and thoughtful analysis with deep consideration towards cost savings, efficiencies, security measures, future growth, and more.